rtCamp/login-with-google/README.md

 Want to contribute a new feature?
 Start a conversation by logging an [issue](https://github.com/rtCamp/login-with-google/issues).

-Once you're ready to send a pull request, please run through the following checklist:

 1. Browse through the [existing issues](https://github.com/rtCamp/login-with-google/issues) for anything related to what you want to work on.
 If you don't find any related issues, open a new one.

-1. Fork this repository.
+2. Fork this repository.

-1. Create a branch from `develop` for each issue you'd like to address and commit your changes.
+3. Follow the [development guidelines](DEVELOPMENT.md) to start working on the issue.

-1. Push the code changes from your local clone to your fork.
+4. Push the code changes from your local clone to your fork.

-1. Open a pull request and that's it!
+5. Open a pull request and that's it!
 We'll with feedback as soon as possible (Isn't collaboration a great thing? 😌)

-1. Once your pull request has passed final code review and tests, it will be merged into `develop` and be in the pipeline for the next release.
+6. Once your pull request has passed final code review and tests, it will be merged into `develop` and be in the pipeline for the next release.
 Props to you! 🎉

 ## Unit testing